 “(3) “Cost-of-living adjustment” means an amount, for any calendar year, equal to a dollar amount set forth in this section multiplied by the difference between the Consumer Price Index for the preceding calendar year and the Consumer Price Index for the base year, divided by the Consumer Price Index for the base year.

-“(4) “Dependent” shall have the same meaning under section 152 of the Internal Revenue Code of 1986, approved August 16, 1954 (68A Stat.
-43; 26 U.S.C. § 152).
+“(4) “Dependent” shall have the same meaning under section 152 of the Internal Revenue Code of 1986.

 “(5) “Threshold amount” means the adjusted gross income reported on the taxpayer’s return in the following amounts: